Retrieval augmentation of large language models for lay language generation: Materials and methods

-\subsection{Dataset analysis}
+\subsubsection{Dataset analysis}

 Dataset statistics are shown in Table \ref{journal_count}.
 CELLS covers various topics including genetics, pathogens, neglected tropical diseases, computational biology, health services, and biomedical research.
 This diversity of topics and journals provides opportunities to study model generalizability.
-Background explanations notwithstanding, the average length of the source is longer than the target for each journal.
+Background explanations notwithstanding, the average length of the source (professional language) is longer than the target (plain language summary) for each journal.
 The readability scores for each journal are shown in Figure \ref{fig:task_source_target_score}a.
 The Coleman-Liau readability score indicates the estimated years of education required to understand a piece of text.
 Most of the average readability scores for the target are lower than those for the source, indicating that the target LLSs are generally easier to understand.
-We split the dataset into 45,280; 11,295; and 6,311 abstract/LLS pairs as the train, validation, and test sets respectively.

 Figures \ref{fig:task_source_target_score}b and \ref{fig:task_source_target_score}c show lexical features of CELLS components for three tasks.
 On average, LLSs are shorter than corresponding scientific abstracts.
 Although the readability of both source and target texts is at the college level \cite{karavcic2019languages}, the difference in readability between them is statistically significant (paired t-test), indicating LLSs are easier to understand than source text.